 - Before performing any adjustments to the guide wheel units or vehicle, always place the automatic transmission in "park" or the manual transmission in "neutral".
-Apply parking brake. - Understand equipment operation and be aware of all pinch points before operating or making adjustments to the guide wheel equipment.
+Apply parking brake. - Understand equipment operation and be aware of all pinch points before operating or adjusting the guide wheel equipment.